 These sick notes are not an NHS service and may attract a private fee for completion.
 Current fees for this service can be obtained at reception.

 In order to issue any private sick note for the above, you will need to have been seen by a nurse or doctor at the medical practice DURING your illness.
 If you attended a hospital or Out Of Hours Service instead, please make sure that any documentation regarding the attendance is available.

 The content of the sick note is at the discretion of the nurse or doctor who writes it.

 All medical information released regarding patients is governed strictly by rules of confidentiality and sick notes can only be released with the written permission of the patient.
 You will need to complete a written consent form at reception when requesting a departmental sick note.

-Due to the current pressures on NHS organisations, please note that sick note requests could take up to 28 days to get processed.
-Notes for University of Leeds departments can be forwarded via internal mail if you prefer.
+Due to the current pressures on NHS organizations, please note that sick note requests could take up to 28 days to get processed.
+Notes for the University of Leeds departments can be forwarded via internal mail if you prefer.